WATCH THIS SPACE FOR

 In semantic differential scales, the respondent is typically provided with polar opposite pairs of adjectives ("happy-sad" "simple-complex") and asked to describe the attitude object along continua for each pair of adjectives.
 Researchers have found the evaluative dimension tends to dominate these descriptions (although a "soft-hard" dimension also frequently emerges).
 Semantic differential scales can be subject to extremity response set.

 Projective tests do not ask about the attitude object directly.
 Instead, you may be given a picture related to the object, an ambiguous picture (an inkblot), or an incomplete sentence.
 Your task is to tell a story about the picture or complete the sentence.
 Projective tests are sometimes used if the material is considered preconscious, unconscious, or subconscious, and the subject is thought to arouse some type of internal psychological conflict.
 The idea is that by using a picture or vague sentence, you will project your feelings into the story or sentence completion where they can be scored for imagery.
 One example is the Murray Thematic Apperception Test.
 However, both the scoring and the inferences made through using projective tests are subject to considerable scholarly controversy.
 In particular, the practice of inferring an individual's personality through the use of projective testing has been subject to criticism.
+Among other things, so-called "projective tests" often reflect an individual's culture rather than nonconscious feelings.

 Recently, my students and I scored children's drawings of scientists, veterinarians, and teachers.
 We investigated hypotheses that these drawings (in the case of scientists) reflect children's feeling about scientists (e.g., whether they can visualize themselves in that career).
 However, the gender ambiguity in many of the boys' drawings, in particular, lead us to be skeptical about the value of these particular "projective tests" such as drawings in young children.